ShardulWakade/ECE445L-Lab6/Lab06.md

    1. You cannot use auto-place functions
    2. All components must be placed by hand
    3. Intelligently placing your parts will make laying the traces much easier in the future
-   4. Place components to minimize trace lengths and cross-talk
+   4. Place components in a way to minimize trace lengths and cross-talk
    5. Place components that connect to each other next to each other
    6. If possible, place polarized parts in the same orientation
 3. Route the components on your PCB